Basiiic/BasicHud/README.md

 # THINGS YOU SHOULD KNOW

-- if your hud is in here and you dont want it in this just lmk i'll take it out :steamhappy:
+- if your hud/assets are in here and you dont want it in this just lmk i'll take it out :steamhappy:

 - have music volume up ingame, sv_pure 1 sound utility script uses this volume option, having it set to 0 will make you not hear certain sounds